SmartThingsCommunity/slack-nodejs-workshop/README.md

     * Click `Create`

-> You should be able to modify the state (on/off, color) of this simulated device through the UI in the downloaded mobile application.
+> You should be able to modify the state (on/off, color) of this simulated device through the UI in the mobile application.
-This will be useful for testing your application
+This will be useful for testing your integration

+### SmartThings Setup in App

+* Download and open the iOS/Android SmartThings Mobile App
+    * Log into your Samsung Account
+        * [Create one](https://account.samsung.com/accounts/v1/MBR/terms#) if you haven't already
+    * [Enable Developer Mode](https://smartthings.developer.samsung.com/docs/guides/testing/developer-mode.html) (required for running custom automations)

 ### Slack Setup
 * Navigate to your [Slack Apps](https://api.slack.com/apps)